 - internationally recognised individuals or organisations in your area of expertise.

-When submitting your EOI to the GTIP, it is not a requirement for you to have a nominator but it does strengthen your EOI to include a completed Form 1000 identifying an appropriate nominator.
-You can change your nominator between the time of submitting an EOI and lodging the DTV application.
-However, once you submit your DTV application with a completed Form 1000 (identifying your nominator), you will not be able to change nominators.
+When submitting your EOI to the GTIP, you are not required to have a nominator.
+However, it strengthens your EOI to include a completed Form 1000 identifying an appropriate nominator.
+You can change your nominator between submitting an EOI and lodging the GTV application.
+However, once you submit your GTV application with a completed Form 1000 (identifying your nominator), you cannot change nominators.

 Processing Times

-After receiving a UIN, you can proceed to lodge a DTV application.
-Once you have submitted the DTV application, processing times are between one to two months.
-This is an extremely fast turnaround for applicants to achieve Australian permanent residency.
+After receiving a UIN, you can proceed to lodge a GTV application.
+Once you submit the GTV application, processing times are between one and seven months.
+This is a relatively faster turnaround for applicants to achieve Australian permanent residency.
+In contrast, the employer nomination scheme visa can take up to fourteen months, and the skilled nominated visa can take fifteen months.

-If you are onshore, you can now apply for the DTV if you hold a substantive visa or a bridging visa A, B or C. A substantive visa is any visa that is not a bridging visa.
-Historically, onshore applicants who held a visitor visa or bridging visa were not permitted to apply for the DTV.
-However, new regulations introduced from 14 November 2020 have removed these barriers and allow more eligible applicants to apply.
+If you are onshore, you can now apply for the GTV if you hold a substantive visa or a bridging visa A, B or C. A substantive visa is any visa that is not a bridging visa.
+Historically, onshore applicants with a visitor visa or bridging visa were not permitted to apply for the GTV.
+However, new regulations introduced on 14 November 2020 have removed these barriers and allow more eligible applicants to apply.

 Visa Application Costs

-As of 1 July 2021, the following DTV application fees apply.
+As of 1 July 2021, the following GTV application fees apply.

 Key Takeaways

 As an exceptional candidate with expertise in one of the target sectors, you may be eligible to apply for the Global Talent Visa.
 The visa offers a priority processed and streamlined pathway to Australian permanent residency.
-The Australian Government is highly invested in the GTIP as part of their initiatives to assist in Australia’s economic recovery post COVID-19.
-If you are considering applying for this visa, LegalVision’s expert immigration lawyers hold weekly information sessions for any potential candidates who would like to discuss their eligibility for the Global Talent Visa.
-To make an appointment, contact LegalVision’s immigration lawyers on 1300 544 755 or complete the form on this page.
+The Australian Government is highly invested in the GTIP as part of its initiatives to assist Australia’s economic recovery post-COVID-19.

 Frequently Asked Questions